Post Event Survey Questions and Best Practices

 Questions should address:

 - Ways to improve event management – These are the “least favorites.”
-This is where the real nuggets of gold come out because you can learn and improve to get the most long-term success in your event management.
+This is where you’ll find the real nuggets of gold because you can learn and improve to get the most long-term success in your event management

-Include event survey questions that give numerical results so they can be measured objectively.
-For example, ask attendees to rate their satisfaction, or how likely they are to recommend the event to a friend.
+Include post event survey questions that give numerical results, so they can be measured objectively.
+For example, ask attendees to gauge their satisfaction on a scale of one to five, or ask them to rate how likely they are to recommend the event to a friend.

 There are many cheap (or even free) survey software providers that enable you to write, distribute, and review your survey questions.
-However, if your event is using a mobile event app, you can provide easy and immediate access for attendees by including the survey directly within the app.
-This will get you the highest response rate because the experience is still fresh in their minds.
+However, if you are using an event app, you can provide easy and immediate access for attendees by including the survey directly within the same digital space they used throughout the event.
+This will get you the highest response rate, because the experience is still fresh in their minds.

 - Open-ended questions